OSC/ood-documentation/develop/_sources/how-tos/monitoring/logging.rst.txt

     page you can match the Session ID you see there to the directory with the desired ``output.log`` to debug.

-One important thing to note is if trying to launch a Jupyter or Rstudio session and encountering failures, the ``output.log`` would show you things like what modules are being loaded and what kernels are available.
+One important thing to note is if trying to launch a Jupyter or RStudio session and encountering failures, the ``output.log`` would show you things like what modules are being loaded and what kernels are available.

 **Example**

-Suppose a user is having trouble connecting to a Codeserver session they created.
+Suppose a user is having trouble connecting to a CodeServer session they created.
 To see what data is being used by this batch connect app for the connection, look in:

 .. code-block:: sh